To the untrained eye, public relations and communication are interchangeable.

 PR vs communications: what are the main differences between the two?

 Trained communicators within a company generally deal with internal and external communications.

 People working in this field are responsible for connecting the various departments within an organisation.
 They do this through targeted communications such as employee newsletters, internal websites and/or blogs (just like this one).

-Internal audiences will vary from business to business, but it will typically include employees, investors, shareholders and the executive team.
+Internal audiences will vary from business to business, but they will typically include employees, investors, shareholders and the executive team.

 An external audience will vary too.
 The most common individuals are stakeholders, current customers and potential customers.

 Communications professionals are responsible for communicating with these two audiences in a slick and cohesive manner.
 Ensuring that the messages come across as authentic and genuine.
 Delivering messages in the same way transmits coherence, credibility, and business ethics.